 Mirror is a shiny polished object (glass) which reflects most of the rays of light falling upon it.
 One side of mirror is polished with suitable material to make the other side reflective.

-Types of Image formed by mirrors:
+Types of Image

 Real Image: Image which is formed in front of the mirror and it can be obtained on a screen is called real image.